 Cisco WebEx Messenger service provides a web-based administrative tool to manage the solution across the organization.
 Cisco WebEx Messenger service users are configured and managed through the Cisco WebEx Administration Tool, which enables administrators to set up basic security and policy controls for features and services.
 These policies can be applied enterprise-wide, by group, or individually.
 There are various methods to provision the user database that are further described in the Cisco WebEx administrator's guide available at

 Single Sign On (SSO) enables companies to use their on-premises SSO system, including Security Assertion Markup Language (SAML) support, to simplify the management of Cisco WebEx Messenger or IM and Presence Service by allowing users to securely log into any of the Unified Communications applications in the solution using their corporate login credentials.
 The user's login credentials are not sent to Cisco, thus protecting the user's corporate login information.
-Figure 20-25 shows the credential handshake that occurs on user login to Cisco WebEx Messenger as well as Unified CM.
+Figure 20-24 shows the credential handshake that occurs on user login to Cisco WebEx Messenger as well as Unified CM.

 A user account can be configured to be created automatically the first time a user logs into Cisco IM client.
 Users are prevented from accessing the Cisco WebEx Messenger service if their corporate login account is deactivated.